riiyu7/Love-Tic-Tac-Toe/README.md

 ### Typography

-For Love Tic Tac Toe I used Google Font 'Raleway' as my primary font with Sans-serif being my secondary text.
+For Love Tic Tac Toe, I used Google Font 'Raleway' as my primary font, with sans-serif being my secondary text.

 - [Raleway](https://fonts.google.com/specimen/Raleway) was used for the primary headers and titles.